 While you may know the region or state in the U.S. you're set on calling home next, you likely still have decisions to make when it comes to which city or metro area will be the right fit.
-If Tennessee is your place, you have no shortage of industrial cities, nearby suburbs and small towns to choose from in the long, thin, southern state that spans two time zones.
+If Tennessee is your place, you have no shortage of cities, suburbs and small towns to choose from in this long, thin, southern state that spans two time zones.

 Of the 125 most populous metro areas in the U.S., Tennessee is home to four.
 We've compiled the details from the Best Places to Live in the U.S. ranking – based on information about the local job market, cost of living, access to health care and desirability, among other factors – to help you determine which major Tennessee metro area is the right fit for you.

 Here are the best places to live in Tennessee:

 Metro Population: 1,344,058

 Median Annual Salary: $43,950